johnpcarty/Thesaurus-of-Job-Titles/Elasticsearch/Index and Search Design.md

 # The Design of the Index and Search File
 The purpose of this section is to explain the design of the index and search files.
+I finish with a discussion on quality.

 ## TLDR;
 The index file only recognizes job titles and also indexes any parent job titles and any relevant searches.